Toward a trauma-informed Port Phillip

 Healing Journey by Thelma Beeton

 These values reflect the heart of Trauma-Aware Port Phillip and the community we are building.
-They were developed collaboratively within the TAPP working group members and will develop as we do as a trauma-aware community.
-They are a guide to how we want to relate to each other and deliver services, and the kinds of environments we want to build.
+They guide how we want to relate to each other, deliver services, and the environment we want to live in.

 Trauma-informed levels